-The following was read out by Judi Dench when Kenneth Branagh received the "Sir John Gielgud Award for Excellence in the Dramatic Arts" ("Golden Quill") in London on 16 January 2000:
+The following message from me was read out by Judi Dench when Kenneth Branagh received the "Sir John Gielgud Award for Excellence in the Dramatic Arts" ("Golden Quill") in London on 16 January 2000:

 When I first saw Kenneth Branagh onstage in Another Country he looked about 13.
 His acting was hugely impressive but I thought it might just be a fluke — he wouldn't be the first young actor to triumph in a tailor-made part.
 My generation cling to memories of our own apprentice years in repertory theatre where we painfully learnt the craft.
 I for one was loath to accept that some actors don't need a period of apprenticeship and self-discovery.
 Yet Kenneth seemed to spring from the cradle or at least from drama school, fully formed, his prodigious technique and imagination already synchronised and ready for anything.